ElAwbery/Lucky_Egg/README.md

 13. Prevent SQL injection attacks:

-     - Added prepared cursor objects into the database_ORM and used parameters for updating table values
+     - Added prepared cursor objects into the database_ORM and used parameters to update table values
-     - Also replaced the store method with a specialized setattr to integrate set and store functionality into the ORM, removing all application code that set attributes in previous versions
+     - Integrated set and store functionality into the ORM, replacing the store method of previous versions with a specialized setattr
+     - Updated application code so that it no longer sets attributes

 Thanks to [@meaningness](https://twitter.com/Meaningness) for advice on architectural design and code review.